Thien Huong, a century-old village forgotten in Dong Van

 In addition to cultivation, animal husbandry and handicrafts are for self-sufficiency, locals make corn wine which is also consumed in other places.

 To make a litre that costs 40,000 VND, it is the question of time, know-how and also the formula that only the villagers who master, such as for example the steps to be followed with rigor, thirty kinds of fermented medicinal herbs...
 The corn is cooked and then allowed to cool before being mixed with the ferment.
-The whole is covered in a bag for a week before distillation.
+The whole mixture is covered in a bag for a week before distillation.

-The dirt road to Thien Huong village, which has been winding and hard for passengers and residents for years, is all the more difficult than on a rainy day.
+The dirt road to Thien Huong village, which has been winding and hard for passengers and residents for years, is all the more difficult on a rainy day.
 It probably gives rise to some hesitation on the part of travellers.
 Anyway, for those looking for a trip under the sign of authentic encounters, a trek to Ha Giang passing this distant village is really worth the detour.